 Conductive hearing loss – a hearing impairment caused by a difficulty in transmitting sound through the outer or middle ear.

 Developmental levels of visual recognition – there are 8 stages of visual recognition to consider, from the actual object to the written word.
 When choosing visual cues to support the child’s understanding, the developmental level of the child’s visual recognition needs to be considered e.g. from being able to recognise real objects and photographs to line drawings, to more abstract features such as symbols and words.

 LDiff = Learning difficulties.

-TypIAA = Typical intellectual abilities for age.
-Synonym IQ normal (this is the term that is accepted by terminologists).
+TypIAA = Typical intellectual abilities for an age.
+Synonym of IQ normal (this is the term that is accepted by terminologists).